 top of page

-THE PRODUCTION PROCESS
+THE ART PRODUCTION PROCESS

-All my works are produced on the finest quality cowhide leather which is specially imported from Argentina.
+The 'canvas' that I produce the auto-paintings on is actually prime quality cowhide leather which is specially imported from Argentina.

-Should you have any queries or require further information on the auto-paintings Process you are most welcome to contact me through the Contact Form.
+Should you have any queries or require further information on the auto-paintings Process you are most welcome to contact me through the CONTACT Form.

 Image of the early stage of the painting process.
 The airbrushing of the body panels will follow on top of the base coats of acrylic